A.19. Common libvirt Errors and Troubleshooting

 - Verify client URI configuration

-- Verify that the URI of the client is configured as desired:
+- Verify that the URI of the client is configured as intended:

 virsh urivbox:///systemFor example, this message shows the URI is connected to the VirtualBox hypervisor, not QEMU, and reveals a configuration error for a URI that is otherwise set to connect to a QEMU hypervisor.
 If the URI was correctly connecting to QEMU, the same message would appear instead as: